 I have always been interested in human connection and the healing that comes from that.
-In my twenties I studied Medicine, gained a degree as a doctor and worked in Torbay hospital.
+In my twenties I studied Medicine, gained a degree as a doctor and worked in Torbay hospital, down here in Devon..
 I left the profession as I had become disillusioned and felt unable to authentically connect with patients the way I wanted to, within the medical system.
 I went on to manage a holistic health centre and then train and practice as a craniosacral therapist.
 I developed and deepened my skills, particularly in nonverbal communication, deep listening and holding a safe space for people to rest in to.

 A few decades later, I underwent a huge initiation with the death and dying of my father.
 He endured intolerable pain with pancreatic cancer.
 As I sat alongside him in his dying, my capacity and resilience to not turn away from suffering but to stay present, open-hearted and connected became clear.
 My father meant the world to me, and I knew that if I could stay in connection with that degree of pain and suffering, with the person I loved so much, then my place was with those who are in their dying.
 I had become an “Amicus Mortis – a friend in death.”